moditect/moditect-gradle-plugin/README.md

 This will generate a module descriptor at _build/generated-sources/modules/com.example.core/module-info.java_.

-* jdepsExtraArgs : A list of arguments passed to the _jdeps_ invocation for creating a "candidate descriptor" (optional)
+* `jdepsExtraArgs` : A list of arguments passed to the [_jdeps_ invocation](https://docs.oracle.com/en/java/javase/11/tools/jdeps.html) for creating a "candidate descriptor" (optional)

-* outputDirectory: Directory in which the module descriptors will be generated (optional; default value: _build/generated-sources/modules_)
+* `outputDirectory`: Directory in which the module descriptors will be generated (optional; default value: _build/generated-sources/modules_)

 * For each module to be processed, the following configuration options exist: